rc-biotech/massiveNGSpipe/README.md

 NGS studies, it can handle thousands of samples from multiple organisms in a single run.

+The pipelines flow is built on 4 steps:

+- 1. Set up pipeline config (What steps to do: download, trimming, alignmnets) (presets supported)
+- 2. Curate data (define which samples you want to run & metadata)
+- 3. Download organism annotations from linked metadata per study (set up pipeline objects)
+- 4. Run pipeline

 It currently supports to set up easily a fail safe and fallback supported pipeline that does the specific steps:
 - Find candidate accessions for studies you might be interested in
 - A clean way of helping with annotating samples using either google sheet integration or local csv files.
-- Automatic download of genome and gff for each organism (supports fixing malformed gffs, adding pseudo 5' UTRs etc)
+- Automatic download of genome and gff for each organism (supports fixing malformed gffs, adding pseudo 5' UTRs, contamants etc)
 - Automatic download of samples with fallback options:
  1. AWS (amazon, fastest), 2.
 ENA (fast), 3. fastq-dump (slowest)
 - Automatic detection of 3' adapters and trimming (fastp)